facultyai/dash-bootstrap-components/docs/components_page/components/button.md

 ## Block button

-Create a block level button (one which spans the full width of the parent) by seeing `block=True`.
+Create a Bootstrap 4 style block level button (one which spans the full width of the parent) by using Bootstrap's grid spacing utilities.

 {{example:components/button/block.py:button}}